mozilla/glean/docs/user/user/pings/events.md

 2. When the queue of events exceeds `Glean.configuration.maxEvents` (default 500).

-3. If there are any unsent events found on disk when starting the application.
-It would be impossible to coordinate the timestamps across a reboot, so it's best to just collect all events from the previous run into their own ping, and start over.
+3. If there are any unsent events found on disk when starting the application. _(This results in this ping never containing the [`glean.restarted`](./custom.md#the-gleanrestarted-event) event.)_

 All of these cases are handled automatically, with no intervention or configuration required by the application.

 {{#include ../../../shared/blockquote-info.html}}

-##### Python and Glean.js caveats
+##### Python and JavaScript caveats

-> Since the Python bindings don't have a concept of "going to background", case (1) above does not apply.
+> Since the Glean Python and JavaScript SDKs don't have a concept of "going to background",
+> case (1) above does not apply.

 ## Contents

 At the top-level, this ping contains the following keys:

 - `ping_info`: The information [common to all pings](index.md#the-ping_info-section).